 Clauses to Avoid in Tenancy Agreements:

-It’s pointless putting conditions in tenancy agreements that could be deemed unenforceable under law.
+It's not recommended to put conditions in tenancy agreements that would be deemed unenforceable under law.
 The Residential Tenancies Act doesn’t allow any clauses to be written into tenancy agreements that conflict with the Act.
 This means clauses that ask tenants to do more than the Act requires them to do, or tries to remove their rights are unenforceable.

 Tenants must replace stove elements, fuses, taps and provided chattels as they wear out.

-Landlords are legally responsible for ensuring the premises is maintained in a reasonable state of repair, making this clause unenforceable.
+Why?
+Because landlords are legally responsible for ensuring the premises is maintained in a reasonable state of repair, this clause is unenforceable.

 A tenant must pay 4 weeks bond plus 2 weeks extra bond for the landlord allowing a dog.